mattcroat/joy-of-code/posts/svelte-preprocessors/svelte-preprocessors.md

 <Counter />
 ```

-The only part left to do is figure out how to convert Markdown to HTML and replace the content.
+The only part left to do is convert Markdown to HTML and replace the content.

 ## Transforming Markdown To HTML